barnacl437/Barnacl437/README.md

 Also knows Windows Batch in basic.
 I aim to learn Bash later too.
 Pretty much a newb.
 Won't accept any offers for now.
 Mark my words. 🗣️🗣️ (at least til im good with my major on uni)

 ## do
-occasionally translating stuff.
-I recently submitted a (kinda) complete vi translation to an emulation project not gonnuh mention here.
+occasionally i do (in most case, vietnamese) localisation, participated projects undisclosed.
 Yes I meant you can just understand at least English and your local speak (if any).
-Might be a boring, wasting time, if you think so, but nvm am enjoying it rn so uhhh
+Might be a boring, time wasting work, if you think so, but nvm am enjoying it rn so uhhh

 translating new valve game as a community localisation project. taking ages since im lazy lmao (edit: yeah actually altho as a part time job, i am still dedicating many of my free times just to do this and surfing the net ngl its a boredom) (edit2: the project is now temporarily halted due to lessening interest in it)